Yoshiki443/weather_parameters/README.md

 #  [ 4.78251527 19.91913689]]
 ```

-Import exparams with a name "wx".
-The name "wx" is a abbreviation of "weather".Then call a function you want to use.
+Import wxparams with a name "wx".
+The name "wx" is a abbreviation of "weather".
+Then call a function you want to use.
 The example above shows the case to calculate dew point temperature given air temperature and relative humidity.

 The input data is supposed to be **numpy.ndarray** basically. **Pandas.Series** may be available too.
 As for a single value, some functions work correctly, but some not.
 So **numpy.ndarray** is recommended.